bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

      Maximum Concurrent Jobs = 1
    }

-The correspondig Droplet profile looks like this:
+The corresponding Droplet profile looks like this:

 .. code-block:: cfg
    :caption: ceph-rados-gateway.profile